bbcmicrobit/micropython/docs/devguide/installation.rst

 Depending on your operating system, the installation instructions vary.
 Use the installation scenario that best suits your system.

+Yotta will require an ARM mbed account.
+It will walk you through signing up if you are not registered.

 Installation Scenarios
 ----------------------